lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 In the first example, {{Fig-SCHCCOAP1}}, a Rule compresses the complete header stack from IPv6 to CoAP.
-In this case, SCHC C/D (Static Context Header Compression Compressor/Decompressor) is performed at the device and the application.
-The host communicating with the device does not implement SCHC C/D.
+In this case, SCHC C/D (Static Context Header Compression Compressor/Decompressor) is performed at the device and the NGW.
+The Application communicating with the device does not implement SCHC C/D.